DataDog/documentation/content/integrations/kubernetes.md

 # Validation

-To verify the Datadog agent is running in your environment as a daemonset, execeute:
+To verify the Datadog agent is running in your environment as a daemonset, execute:

     kubectl get daemonset